Sumner-Group/dijkstra-water-wire/README.md

 taken from http://www.geeksforgeeks.org/printing-paths-dijkstras-shortest-path-algorithm/ .
 The code has been modified to calculate water wires connecting a donor and acceptor from an MD simulation.
 Currently, only Amber MD has been tested and the code can use either a pdb trajectory file or an Amber ASCII trajectory file (mdcrd).
+For a path to be accepted, waters must be within three Angstroms of each other or of the donor or acceptor.